 The majority of the new developments are in the more industrial eastern areas of the city that are not only vulnerable to sea level rise, flooding, and liquefaction, but have historically been home to San Francisco's Black and Latinx communities and offer fewer services and amenities as a result of systemic racism.
 Major planned developments in these areas must not only support future increases in population without displacing current residents, but also address historic disinvestment and environmental injustices.
 Central SoMa, the Hub, Mission Bay, Candlestick Point, and Hunters Point Shipyards are just a few of the high-growth areas tackling these challenges and growing the tax base that supports City services.
-Many of these development fees and developer agreements that target improvements in areas of especially high growth.
+Many of these developments and projects have distinctive funding mechanisms, including dedicated development fees and developer agreements that target improvements in areas of especially high growth.
 These projects seek to create well-planned, equitable, and safe places to live, travel, work, and play.